A Guide to Car Insurance, According to Reddit

 2. How much car insurance do I need?

-So, now we know that drivers do need insurance, but how much should you get?
+So, now we know that drivers do need insurance, but how much car insurance do you need?
 Reddit user ryuukhang offers some advice on how to find the right coverage for you:

 You'll need at least your state's minimum liability requirements, but outside of that, you need to have adequate coverage in case of an accident.
 As this Reddit user explains, you should get as much coverage as you can afford, and make sure you understand what's included in your policy and what isn't.